 Otherwise please see our resources below to make sure you are as best prepared for taking care of your fish.

 Hidden Open Toggle

 How to Order:

 Go to our online store to place your order and reserve your fish.
 We have limited quantities of each grade and size, so we recommend ordering early to ensure availability.

 Pick Up By Appointment Only:

-You must make an appointment before coming to pick up your fish in the specific week they are ready to go.
-Once fish leave the biosecure hatchery, all sales are final and no returns will be allowed.
+You must make an appointment before coming to pick up your fish.
+We do not a designated store front.
+Appointments are required to ensure staff is there to receive and help fulfill your order.
+Once fish leave the biosecure hatchery, all sales are final, and no returns will be allowed.